American Politics

 Welcome!

 I'm Robert, a PhD candidate in the Department of Politics at the University of Virginia.
-I study how political polarization shapes health attitudes, scientific distrust, and public opinion toward health policy in the United States.

-My research sits at the intersection of the politics of health and public opinion in the US - examining how widening social and partisan divides reshape the relationship between citizens, scientific institutions, and health policy.
+My research sits at the intersection of the politics of health and public opinion in the United States.
+I study how political polarization shapes health attitudes, scientific distrust, and public opinion toward health policy in the US — examining how widening social and partisan divides reshape the relationship between citizens, the government, institutions of public health & science, and health policy.

 My work has appeared in Research & Politics and Preventive Medicine Reports, with additional projects currently under review.

-If you would like to view my CV, you can do so at this link.
+• If you would like to view my CV, you can do so at this link.